About BSNC

 BSDC was BSNC’s first entry into 8(a) contracting, becoming certified in 1994.
 One of the first 8(a) projects was an environmental cleanup on Anvil Mountain in the mid-1990s.
 In 2003, Inuit Services became BSNC’s initial 8(a) company.
 Since that time, BSNC has developed companies and partnerships to secure a strong position within the contracting sector.

-Based on the success of Inuit Services, BSNC has continued to add numerous successful small businesses and 8(a) contracting companies, including Bering Straits Information Technology (BSIT), Global Support Services (GSS) and Bering Straits Logistics Services (BSLS).
+Based on the success of Inuit Services, BSNC has continued to add numerous successful small businesses and 8(a) contracting companies, including Bering Straits Information Technology, Global Support Services and Bering Straits Logistics Services and many others.

-Since 2013, BSNC has acquired three companies: Arcticom, Alaska Industrial Hardware and Northwest Contracting.
+Since 2013, BSNC has acquired Arcticom, Alaska Industrial Hardware and Northwest Contracting, Central Environmental Inc. (CEI) and its sister companies.
 Arcticom offers a broad range of information technology solutions.
-Alaska Industrial Hardware (AIH) is a leading statewide provider of construction equipment.
+AIH is a leading statewide provider of construction equipment.
 AIH has locations throughout Alaska and supplies high-quality equipment, tools, industrial materials, maintenance supplies and safety products.
 AIH provides to a wide variety of businesses and customers, including government, commercial, and oil and gas development and production.
-Northwest Contracting is the most recent acquisition.
 Northwest Contracting is an Alaska-based industry leader in pavement marking and grooving.
+CEI is a construction, demolition, utilities and environmental company.

 BSNC Today - A Mission Beyond Business